 |

-Stephanie Stanley, ICAN Phoenix and Krystyna Bowman, AAHCC: Posted on Friday, January 13, 2012 11:37 AM
+Stephanie Stanley, ICAN Phoenix and Krystyna Bowman, AAHCC: Posted on Tuesday, April 26, 2016 7:18 AM

-Angélika that I was not ready to allow into my consciousness until she was
+Otter that I was not ready to allow into my consciousness until she was

 safely in our arms.
-Now that enough time
+After enough time

-has passed and we have proven to ourselves that homebirth can be a safe option
+had passed and we have proven to ourselves that homebirth can be a safe option

 when a person is healthy and low risk, I am ready to write about it.